TechnologyClassroom/SetupNotes/Github.md

 This is also userful if you accidentally add a password or sensitive information to a public repo.

-Based on Mohsen, Mathias Bynens, participant, knocte, and Lázaro Clapp from https://stackoverflow.com/questions/10067848
+Based on Mohsen, Mathias Bynens, knocte, and Lázaro Clapp from https://stackoverflow.com/questions/10067848

 Note: Backup the folder into another repository first.